 Fortunately Newton had duplicates or drafts of most of his papers, but he had to rewrite some of the papers, and to remake the stolen pieces of the telescope he was building.
 He also had to keep quiet and wait for some time before he could get justice for himself and retribution for the culprit.
 During that time, P hid what he had stolen in his house.
 He sometimes showed the papers to some people he knew well, and tried to sell the telescope pieces and some of the papers but was unsuccessful.
 He tried to read Newton’s scientific papers but couldn’t understand them.
 He scribbled some nonsensical words or some poems or songs on some of the papers, and threw one or two papers away, but he kept most of them hidden.

 Newton had to wait more than a decade, until he became a productive member of the Royal Society, or until he published the Philosophiæ Naturalis Principia Mathematica, and became a known, recognized and important scientific figure.
 Then he was able to act appropriately, exerted pressure on P and his family, and made P give him back what he had stolen and admit everything.
 P was deservedly, rightfully and justly punished and sent to prison for what he had done.
+Newton even had to punish appropriately one or two of P’s relatives for being involved in what had happened and for being P’s accomplices.

 P was a mediocre person who acted out of jealousy and envy and tried to trick and hurt Newton, without benefitting anybody by his actions.
 Perhaps many centuries later or more than three millennia later, the details of what happened between P and Newton would become unclear, blurred or lost, and some people or writers would state or conclude (wrongly) that P was a benefactor or a hero who tried to help humans by his act of theft, and that Newton acted hastily or unfairly by punishing P, thus accusing Newton of concealing scientific knowledge and technology away from humans and of being unhelpful to humanity.